Frequently asked questions about PIFELTRO

 How do I take PIFELTRO?

-• Take PIFELTRO every day exactly as your doctor tells you to take it.
+• Take PIFELTRO every day exactly as your healthcare provider tells you to take it.

 • Take PIFELTRO 1 time each day, at about the same time every day.

-• If you take the medicine rifabutin during treatment with PIFELTRO, take PIFELTRO 2 times each day, about 12 hours apart, as prescribed by your doctor.
+• If you take the medicine rifabutin during treatment with PIFELTRO, take PIFELTRO 2 times each day, about 12 hours apart, as prescribed by your healthcare provider.
 You may not have enough doravirine in your blood if you take rifabutin during treatment with PIFELTRO.

 • Take PIFELTRO with or without food.

-• Do not change your dose or stop taking PIFELTRO without talking to your doctor.
-Stay under a doctor’s care when taking PIFELTRO.
+• Do not change your dose or stop taking PIFELTRO without talking to your healthcare provider.
+Stay under a healthcare provider’s care when taking PIFELTRO.

 • It is important that you do not miss or skip doses of PIFELTRO.